-All substantial, physical remains of the substance may have been destroyed, but the terrible legacy of Agent Orange use is still seen in the physical disabilities of those in Vietnam and our US veterans.
-Service members who were exposed to Agent Orange can receive disability compensation for a number of presumptive conditions including type II diabetes, AL Amyloidosis, heart disease, Parkinson’s, and more.
+All substantial, physical remains of the substance may have been destroyed, but the terrible legacy of Agent Orange use is still seen in the physical disabilities of those in Vietnam and our U.S. veterans.

 Agent Orange in Hawaii at Fort Detrick